oidc-sweden/specifications/swedish-oidc-profile.md

 <a name="the-login-hint-parameter"></a>
 #### 2.1.5.
 The login\_hint Parameter

-Section 3.1.2.1 of \[[OpenID.Core](#openid-core)\] states that a Relying Party MAY include the `login_hint` parameter in an authentication request, and that its value is an identifier of the end-user.
+Section 3.1.2.1 of \[[OpenID.Core](#openid-core)\] states that a Relying Party MAY include the `login_hint` parameter in an authentication request, and that its value is a string that can help the OpenID Provider to select the end-user to authenticate.

-This profile does not define which type of identifier that is passed as a value to the `login_hint` parameter.
-It is context and OpenID Provider specific.
+This profile does not define which type of string that is passed as a value to the `login_hint` parameter.
+It is context- and OpenID Provider specific.

-It is RECOMMENDED that a Relying Party uses the `claims` request parameter in favour of the `login_hint` parameter, see [2.1.6](the-claims-parameter) below.
+A Relying Party SHOULD NOT use the `login_hint` to pass a desired, or requested, claim value to the OP.
+In these cases the `claims` request parameter SHOULD be used, see [2.1.6](the-claims-parameter) below.

 <a name="the-claims-parameter"></a>
 #### 2.1.6.
 The claims Parameter

 Section 5.5 of \[[OpenID.Core](#openid-core)\] specifies how individual claims can be requested using the `claims` request parameter.

 An OpenID Provider compliant with this profile MUST support the `claims` parameter, both when passed as an OAuth parameter and when included in a Request Object (see [2.1.7](#request-objects-request-and-request-uri-parameters)).

-Section [2.1.5](#the-login-hint-parameter) recommends that the `claims` parameter is used in favour of the `login_hint` parameter.
+Section [2.1.5](#the-login-hint-parameter) states that the `claims` parameter should be used in favour of the `login_hint` parameter when the Relying Party needs to pass an identifier that is a claim value to the OP.

-The example below illustrates a value to the `claims` parameter where the Relying Party specifies a value for a specific claim.
+The example below illustrates the contents of the `claims` parameter where the Relying Party specifies a value for a specific claim.
 By doing this instead of specifying the value as a `login_hint`, the RP gives the OpenID Provider a more exact view of the user being authenticated.